 - There are limited tools and resources for users.

-- Much of the information about transactions on this platform is visible by others.
+- Much of the information about transactions on this platform is visible to others.

 Public Review: Parting Thoughts